sharife/goldenthread-v2/site/content/productions/nasrudins-magnificent-journey-to-samarkand-2022.md

 end: ""
 heading: 2023 Bay Area School and Library Tour
 description: >-
-  Our 2023 theater for young audiences production is an interpretation of a play from the Golden Thread Fairytale Players repertoire entitled *Nasrudin’s Magnificent Journey to Samarkand*, written by **Torange Yeghiazarian** and directed by **Sarah Al-Kassab**.
+  Our 2023 Theater for Young Audiences production is a new interpretation of *Nasrudin’s Magnificent Journey to Samarkand,* a play from the Golden Thread Fairytale Players repertoire, written by **Torange Yeghiazarian** and directed by **Sarah Al-Kassab**.

   Will Nasrudin and his faithful donkey ever make it to Samarkand, the center of arts and crafts on the ancient Silk Road?
 There is only one way to find out!